 The table below illustrates that Exelon's exposure to EWG/FUCO investments will be comparable to the companies who received the 100% Orders.
-In several categories, the percentage applicable to Exelon is well below the highest percentage found reasonable by the Commission in the 100% Orders.
+In several categories, the percentage applicable to Exelon (which is pro forma at June 30, 2000) is well below the highest percentage found reasonable by the Commission in the 100% Orders.